Helperbird/website/src/pages/help/how-to-change-the-letter-spacing-on-any-website.md

 ---
 layout: templates/help.html
-title: How to change the letter spacing on any website
+title: How to change the letter spacing on a website
 description: Learn how easy it is to change the letter spacing on any website.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for